Enet4/julia-bench-rs/README.md

 ## Results

-When comparing with the C benchmark on the same machine:
+When comparing with the C (`-O3`) and Julia benchmarks on the same machine:

 ![](graph.png)